v-iashin/BMT/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/v-iashin/BMT/blob/master/colab_demo_BMT.ipynb)

-Currently, Google Colab does not work due to the change in Colab's environment.
-See [Issue#49](https://github.com/v-iashin/BMT/issues/49) -- any help there is highly appreciated.
-Thus, I recommend setting up the environment locally as outlined below.
+_The experience with Google Colab is pretty poor.
+To ensure a more optimal experience, we recommend following the installation guide and setting up the software locally as described below._

 Start by extracting audio and visual features from your video using [video_features](https://github.com/v-iashin/video_features/tree/662ec51caf591e76724237f0454bdf7735a8dcb1) repository.
 This repo is also included in `./submodules/video_features` (commit `662ec51caf591e76724237f0454bdf7735a8dcb1`).